grscheller/git-notes/notes/git-notes.md

 of GIT implementation details and is opaque to what is really being done.

-To discard changes not alrady staged
+To discard changes not already staged

 ```bash
    $ git checkout some_file